Hormonal Coils (IUS) : A Complete Guide for Perimenopause and Menopause

 • Irregular bleeding or spotting

-What are the possible risks of a hormonal coil?
+What are the risks of a hormonal coil?

-A hormonal coil may be helpful if you are:
+A hormonal coil may be a good option if you are:

 • Using or considering HRT

-• Small risks of expulsion, uterine perforation (very rare), or infection
+• Small risks of expulsion, perforation or infection

 • No. Levonorgestrel is a synthetic progestogen, designed to mimic the natural effects of progesterone.